-And due to the way they work, they help you see more clearly by letting as much as 99.9% of the light through the lens, rather than it bouncing off.
+Due to the way anti-glare coating works, this coating helps you see more clearly by transmitting as much as 99% more light through the lens, rather than it bouncing off.

 Sounds good right?

 As there’re so many lens options to choose from, lens upgrades and coatings can seem like an upsell when purchasing new glasses.

 If you're wondering about the benefits of anti-glare glasses, this article explains if anti-glare really works and if it’s worth your money.